DataDog/documentation/content/en/monitors/downtimes/_index.md

 #### Downtime scope
 Use group scope to apply additional filters to your downtime and have more control over which monitors to mute.
 The group scope of a downtime is matched after the monitor specific target.
 If you target multiple monitors by using monitor tags, it finds monitors that are tagged before it matches the group scope.

-For instance, a monitor is looking at the average latency of all your services.
+For instance, you have a monitor that looks at the average latency of all your services.
 You are planning on running an upgrade on the `web-store` service and are anticipating slow requests and potential errors.

 You would like to make sure that `service:web-store` related notifications are muted and other critical alerts for the remaining services are delivered as usual.
 Enter `service:web-store` in the Downtime's group scope after selecting the monitor targets.